solo-io/supergloo/doc/docs/cli.md

 ----
 The supergloo cli is a command line wrapper for supergloo's [REST API](https://supergloo.solo.io/v1/supergloo.solo.io.project.sk/).

+ In order to create a seamless experience, the supergloo cli is interactive by default.
+However, if you would not like to take advantage of these features, feel free to use the `static -s` flag and turn them off.

 * [`Initializing supergloo`](cli.md#initializing-supergloo)
 * [`Installing Meshes`](cli.md#installing-meshes)
 * [`Uninstalling Meshes`](cli.md#uninstalling-meshes)